-$1,000 Competition was a single elimination Rock, Paper, Scissors tournament with one lucky winner taking home $1,000.00 cash.
+$1,000 Competition was a single elimination Rock Paper Scissors tournament where one lucky winner took home $1,000.00 cash.
 The first two elimination rounds were official head-to-head rock paper scissors games.
-In the Sweet Sixteen round, the challenge was to cut paper with scissors in a head-to-head race.
+Qualifiers went on to compete in physical challenges.
+The Sweet Sixteen challenge was to cut paper with scissors in a head-to-head race.
 For the Elite Eight round, the contestants covered rocks with slime.
 In the epic battle of the Final Four, the contestants smashed plaster-cast scissors with bricks.
 Our finale was a timed obstacle course through the entire space, with the fastest time taking home the cash.

 Rinkworm, a week-long pop-up roller rink installation at Flux Factory.
 The program included daily open skating with in-house DJ’s, a ‘skate-in’ movie screening of Rollerball (1975), Flux Thursday potluck and couples skate with MC Vinyl Richie, Valentine candy lollipop casting, a night of performance art featuring Seth Timothy Larson and Abigail Entsminger, MOM, and Joseph Keckler, a late-night roller disco with DJ’s PlayPlay and Sponsored Lynx, live music with Ben Seretan, Karaoke on Ice, and themed skates and raffles.